thedataquarry/zola-blog/content/posts/rust-is-supercharging-python/index.md

 ### What is DataFusion?

-In 2018, Andy Grove started off with the question, "What if Spark was written from the ground up in Rust"?
-In his [blog post](https://andygrove.io/2018/01/rust-is-for-big-data/), Grove mentions how Rust was uniquely suited to some of the large-scale distributed computing challenges that Spark set out to solve.
+In the 2018 blog post titled ["What if Spark was written from the ground up in Rust"](https://andygrove.io/2018/01/rust-is-for-big-data/), Andy Grove mentioned how Rust was uniquely suited to some of the large-scale distributed computing challenges that Spark set out to solve.
 The original Apache Spark project depended on the Java Virtual Machine (JVM), which suffered from numerous performance issues due to Java serialization, and Spark in general was notoriously hard to debug, with exceptionally long stack traces that would confound most developers.

 DataFusion, with the foundation layer of the Arrow specification, is able to address a lot of these issues, implementing a scalable, single-process SQL query engine for fast and efficient execution on multiple threads.
-An example is [InfluxDB](https://github.com/influxdata/influxdb), a time-series database written in Golang, but which makes heavy use of DataFusion as its query engine.
+An example is [InfluxDB](https://github.com/influxdata/influxdb), a time-series database that makes heavy use of DataFusion as its query engine, and has recently been re-implemented from the ground up in Rust (see the `influxdb_iox` [repo](https://github.com/metrico/influxdb_iox)).

 {{ youtube(id="Rii1VTn3seQ", class="youtube") }}

+DataFusion has evolved into a much [larger scale project](https://github.com/apache/arrow-datafusion), and is being maintained by a community of developers as part of the Apache Software Foundation.
+It's defined as "a very fast, extensible query engine for building high-quality data-centric systems in Rust, using the Apache Arrow in-memory format".
+Offering both SQL and Dataframe APIs, excellent performance, built-in support for CSV, Parquet, JSON, and Avro, along with extensive customization, it's no wonder that it's being used as the foundation of numerous other databases and compute platforms.

 ### Ballista 🏹

-Ballista, also initially written by Andy Grove, is a distributed SQL query engine designed solely to scale up DataFusion (which was written for a single process) to exploit distributed computing.
+Ballista, initially conceived by Andy Grove, is a distributed SQL query engine designed solely to scale up DataFusion (which was written for a single process) to exploit distributed computing.
 [As mentioned on GitHub](https://github.com/apache/arrow-ballista), it implements a similar design to Apache Spark, but is written fully in Rust, and, also unlike the original Spark that used the JVM, Ballista uses the Arrow columnar format at its foundation, allowing for much more efficient data compression and parallelization.
 And most importantly, like the underlying Arrow and DataFusion projects, language agnosticity is at the heart of Ballista, so that numerous other programming language interfaces can be built on top of the base query engine.

-By the end of 2022, all of the projects (Arrow's Rust implementation, DataFusion and Ballista) were donated to the Apache Software Foundation, and the overarching goals of this suit of projects are to __rebuild Spark from the ground up in Rust__, with performance, safety, memory footprint & scalability in mind.
-If you're interested, the following video explains the Ballista architecture and vision in more detail.
+By the end of 2022, all of the projects (Arrow's Rust implementation, DataFusion and Ballista) were donated to the Apache Software Foundation, and the overarching goals of this suit of projects are to rebuild something along the lines of Spark from the ground up in Rust, with performance, safety, memory footprint & scalability in mind.
+The following video explains the Ballista architecture and vision in more detail.

 {{ youtube(id="ZZHQaOap9pQ", class="youtube") }}